What Does SEMCU Do?

 Why Should You Join SEMCU?

 If you are a resident, landowner, or business owner in the SEMCU Area, you share common interests with SEMCU.
-Becoming a member of SEMCU will allow you to be a part of a collaborative group of individuals working for the benefit of the SEMCU Area and will give you the opportunity to have a say in how issues facing our area are handled.
+Becoming a Board member of SEMCU will allow you to be a part of a collaborative group of individuals working for the benefit of the SEMCU Area and will give you the opportunity to have a say in how issues facing our area are handled.